Ahrar al-Sham: Foreign support

 Discussions about foreign support in the media often center on the weapons that foreign powers provide to their proxies.
 Money is just as important as weapons though.
 As soon as a soldier / rebel has to fight away from his home, the rebel group has to pay at least his sustenance, and in practice some more.
 For Ahrar the amount of financial aid it got from abroad might be the very reason it became so powerful.
 After the December 2013 suspension of all U.S. and the U.K. non-lethal support, which included medicine, vehicles, and communications equipment, to the Free Syrian Army after the Islamic Front, a coalition of Islamist fighters that broke with the American-backed Free Syrian Army, had seized warehouses of equipment.
 In 2014 the U.S. was considering indirectly resuming non-lethal aid to the moderate opposition by having it "funneled exclusively through the Supreme Military Council, the military wing of moderate, secular Syrian opposition" even if some of it ends up going to Islamist groups.
 Several European states have attempted small-level engagements with individual Ahrar al-Sham political officials in Turkey.

 Ahrar al-Sham generally welcomes foreign fighters without demanding too much of them.
 Ahrar al-Sham encourages foreign fighters to arrive unmarried, committed to stay with the organization for six months, and prepared to pay in advance for their stay and their own weapon.
 While Ahrar al-Sham does not consider jihad to be a duty for all Muslims, they do consider they objective of toppling the Assad regime in Syria to be a conflict that at its core is about Muslim concerns.
 While foreign fighters may come from other countries, Ahrar al-Sham extends welcoming arms because they believe in a common linkage among Muslims fighting for an Islamic regime in Syria.

 Donations from supporters abroad were important for Ahrar's growth.
 Saudi Arabia, Qatar and Turkey have been reported to have actively supported Ahrar al-Sham.
 A statement issued by Ahrar al-Sham thanked Turkey and Qatar for their help.
-By 2013, the Kuwaiti private fund Popular Commission to Support the Syrian People, managed by Sheikh Ajmi and Sheik Irshid al-Hajri had supported Ahrar with US$400,000, for which Ahrar recorded a public thank you.
+By 2013, the Kuwaiti private fund Popular Commission to Support the Syrian People, managed by Sheikh Ajmi and Sheik Irshid al-Hajri had supported Ahrar with US$400,000, for which Ahrar recorded a public thanks.